ionutbalosin/java-application-security-practices/docs/core-application-security-for-java-developers.md

 [![Secure Configuration and Secrets Management.svg](https://github.com/ionutbalosin/java-application-security-practices/blob/main/docs/images/secure_configuration_and_secrets_management.svg?raw=true)](https://github.com/ionutbalosin/java-application-security-practices/blob/main/docs/images/secure_configuration_and_secrets_management.svg?raw=true)

-In closing, avoid storing secrets in plain text as unencrypted values next to the code.
+In summary, never store secrets in plain text or unencrypted form alongside the source code.

 ## Keeping JDK Versions and Libraries Up to Date

-Regularly updating your JDK and all library dependencies is crucial for maintaining security.
-New versions often include important security patches and enhancements that protect against vulnerabilities.
+Regularly updating your JDK and dependencies is essential for security.
+New versions often include critical security patches and enhancements that protect against vulnerabilities.
+Despite its simplicity, this practice is frequently overlooked by developers.

-Unless there are specific cases where this cannot be achieved (especially with legacy systems that use libraries for which patches are no longer available - unfortunately, there are many such systems), this should never be neglected.
-Sometimes, just bumping up the minor version of these libraries is very cheap and easy to do.

-Ensure that your development environment and dependencies are always up to date to minimize security risks.
-While this may sound simple, it is often overlooked by software developers.
+Neglecting dependency updates should be avoided, except in rare cases (e.g., legacy applications with unsupported libraries).
+In most cases, upgrading to a newer minor version is straightforward and requires minimal effort.

 ## References